Michigan City, Indiana: Education

-Michigan City Area Schools, the city's public school system, includes one high school (Michigan City High School), two middle schools, and eight elementary schools.
-Michigan City previously also had three parochial high schools – Marquette, La Lumiere, and Duneland Lutheran but, due to a lack of funds, Duneland Lutheran closed down at the end of the 2008/2009 school year.
-There are several parochial elementary schools in the city, including St. Paul Lutheran School, St. Stanislaus Kostka School, Queen Of All Saints School, and Notre Dame Catholic School.
+Michigan City Area Schools, the school district covering all of the city limits, includes one high school (Michigan City High School), two middle schools, and eight elementary schools.

 At one time Michigan City had two public high schools: M.C.
 Elston High School (Red Devils) (Elston was the name of one of the middle schools located in the city and was located at the former Elston High School), and M.C.
 Rogers High School (Raiders).
 The two schools combined after the 1994–1995 school year – the first graduating class was the Class of 1996 – and now constitute the present day Michigan City High School (Wolves).
 The school is located at the former Rogers High School site.
 Elston Middle School, along with elementary school Niemann, closed at the end of the 2013/2014 school year.

+Michigan City previously also had three parochial high schools – Marquette, La Lumiere, and Duneland Lutheran but, due to a lack of funds, Duneland Lutheran closed down at the end of the 2008/2009 school year.
+There are several parochial elementary schools in the city, including St. Stanislaus Kostka School, Queen Of All Saints School, and Notre Dame Catholic School.
+St. Paul Lutheran School closed down in the 2022–2023 school year.

 Michigan City has a lending library, the Michigan City Public Library.
 In addition, the La Porte County Public Library operates the Coolspring branch library just outside Michigan City city limits.